lordbender/COP6616/assignment-four/report.md

     Note 1: Speedup will be measured against Sequential and Shared Memory Threaded.
     Note 2: Speedup Measured at 100,000 Signed Integers.

-    Issue: Once again, we are trying to beat an algorithm that has fantastic efficiency, and loosing to latency and bandwidth.
+    Issue: Once again, we are trying to beat an algorithm that has fantastic linear efficiency, and loosing to latency and bandwidth.
-           The portion of the program that cannot be parallized is the issue.
+           The portion of the program that cannot be parallized is most likely the issue.
 Single threaded, and multi-threaded shared memory are way out in front here.
-I suspect, that given an algorithm that has more operation per data item, we can see marked improvement from GPU.
+I suspect, that given an algorithm that has more operations per data item, we can see marked improvement from GPU.
+Something like square matrix or a vector transform for example.

     Related Work:
         http://www.cse.chalmers.se/~tsigas/papers/GPU-Quicksort-jea.pdf